-Part 3: Make the GC Happy - 3 Keys to Smart Legal Department Reports
+Make the GC Happy With Smart Legal Department Reports

-We cover legal analytics data and reports for legal team management for the chief legal officer, general counsel, deputy general counsel or head of legal operations.
+Learn about legal analytics reports for legal team management for the chief legal officer, general counsel or head of legal operations.

 In our previous blog, we learnt about legal reporting for the CEO and Board.
 In this latest instalment about legal department reporting, we'll cover legal team management: the chief legal officer, general counsel, deputy general counsel, head of legal operations and others responsible for the department’s success.